-The Digital Learning Grant supports districts ready to launch thoughtful 1:1 implementation plans.
+The Digital Learning Grant (up to $75,000) supports districts ready to launch thoughtful 1:1 implementation plans.
 It is also open to districts that have assessed their current 1:1 implementation and are prepared to take the next steps, such as expanding grade levels or replicating successes from pilot projects.
 Funds from this grant support corporations in providing professional development, developing content and expectations, creating avenues for parent and student communication, as well as purchasing devices.

 |In last year's application we only asked for money to buy devices.
 Is that why we didn't get the grant?|

 |An application like this raises questions of balance as well as sustainability.
 You don't have to include budget items for professional development, leadership, and infrastructure, but if your application doesn't make it clear that your district is also addressing these issues, you are not a good candidate for money to purchase hardware.
 An application that devotes the entire budget to hardware also has the burden of proving that the district has a plan to maintain and refresh these devices without future grant dollars.|